 Where do I start?

 Consider the type of clients you really want to work with – a good start point is to think about your existing clients, particularly those that you have built a successful, long-term relationship with.
-Instead of trying to paint a picture of a business owner or executive in your head, let your existing clientele do the painting for you!.
+Instead of trying to paint a picture in your head, let your existing clientele do it for you!.

 Which clients do you really enjoy working with, and which are most rewarding, both in terms of job satisfaction and providing you with an intellectual challenge, and in terms of being profitable, and not draining your time?

 For example, I really enjoy working with and helping business owners, coaches and consultants – those are my ideal client profiles, and I’ve made sure that my LinkedIn profile speaks directly to them.

 Think about how your ideal clients describe THEMSELVES

 To identify your exact audience on LinkedIn, be super specific about who they are – and how they describe themselves.
 That way, you can speak directly to them, and resonate with the challenges and pain points that they are facing.

 Work out how your ideal clients label themselves – the words they use to describe themselves.
 These are called EGOIC LABELS.
 It could be their job title – e.g. mine is Marketing Consultant & Relationship Building Expert – that’s how I want people to recognise me and search for me.
 Your ideal client may use egoic labels such as Accountant, Engineer, Property Investor, Entrepreneur, Business Coach – the list is endless!